edgardcunha/wtestbeds2023/README.md

 # FABRIC

-FABRIC testbed [1] has been designed to provide a unique national research infrastructure to enable cutting-edge and exploratory research at-scale in networking.
+FABRIC testbed[^1] has been designed to provide a unique national research infrastructure to enable cutting-edge and exploratory research at-scale in networking.

 ## Slice definition: requirements and allocation